 Car insurance companies that offer roadside assistance often do so by attaching it to your existing auto insurance policy.
 In most cases, a roadside assistance rider on your auto insurance policy will only cost a few extra dollars a year.

-Here are the top auto insurance carriers with built-in or optional roadside assistance rides:
+Here are the top auto insurance carriers with built-in or optional roadside assistance riders:

-Allstate has three different levels of roadside assistance, all of which provide 24/7 service.
+Allstate has three different levels of service, all of which provide 24-hour roadside assistance, seven days a week.

 1. If you don’t want to subscribe to a roadside assistance plan, you can use Allstate’s pay-per-use program.
 The cost per incident varies depending on what services you need but starts at $119 for towing.
 You can use this program whether or not you have an Allstate auto insurance policy.

 2. Allstate policyholders can buy towing and labor coverage as an add-on to their auto insurance policies.
-The program includes towing, jump starts, tire changes, fuel delivery, winching, and help when locked out of your vehicle, and starts at $25 per year per vehicle.
+The program includes towing service, jump starts, tire changes, fuel delivery, winching, and help when locked out of your vehicle, and starts at $25 per year per vehicle.

 If you choose the latter option, make sure to get receipts from your roadside assistance provider; Farmers Insurance will want copies.
 You can file a claim for reimbursement on the Farmers Insurance website.